t4d-classes/react-redux-unit-testing_01272020/demo-app/exercises/exercise-11.md

 2. Utilize the service within the Display Time component.
 Remove the prop for the time value which was previously passed in.

-3. Update the unit test for the Dispaly Time component to use mocking for the service.
+3. Update the unit test for the Display Time component to use the mocked version for the service.